Deliberative assembly: Types

 Robert's Rules of Order Newly Revised identifies several types of deliberative assemblies.

 Mass meeting

-A mass meeting, which is an unorganized group meeting open to all individuals in a sector of the population who are interested in deliberating about a subject proposed by the meeting's sponsors.
+A large meeting, which is an unorganized group meeting open to all individuals in a sector of the population who are interested in deliberating about a subject proposed by the meeting's sponsors.
 Examples include meetings to discuss common political concerns or community interests, or meetings to form a new society.

 Local assembly of an organized society

 A local assembly of an organized society, which is a membership meeting of a local chapter or branch of a membership organization.
 Examples include local chapter meetings of organizations like the Sierra Club.

 Convention

 A convention, which is a meeting of delegates who represent constituent units of a population.
 Conventions are not permanently established bodies, and delegates are normally elected for only one term.
 A convention may be held by an organized society, where each local assembly is represented by a delegate.